Developmental Co-ordination Disorder (DCD)

 A full developmental and relevant history

 Use of specific rating scales or observational data where applicable

 Dyspraxia is a lifelong condition but there are strategies and ways to minimise the impact of this condition on day to day life.
-With time a small group of children, usually those with mild Dyspraxia, may "grow out" of It.
-However majority of children diagnosed with Dyspraxia are likely to experience some form of difficulty as teenagers and adults.
+With time, a small group of children, usually those with mild Dyspraxia, may "grow out" of it.
+However the majority of children diagnosed with Dyspraxia are likely to experience some form of difficulty as teenagers and adults.